imjulthej/DSX-Game-Helper-Extended/README.md

 * Select programs before deleting, with select all option available
 * Scroll, search, and sort through lists
 * Updated to .NET 8
+* Dark mode and sync with Windows theme

 ## Getting Started
 ### Prerequisites